-We may develop our current and future product candidates in combination with other therapies, which exposes us to additional risks.
+We intend to develop certain of our current product candidates in combination with other therapies, and may develop our future product candidates in combination with other therapies, which exposes us to additional risks.

-We may also develop certain product candidates as biologic/drug combination products.
-Additional time may be required to obtain regulatory approval for our product candidates if they are combination products.
-Our product candidates that may be biologic/drug combination products will require coordination within the FDA and other comparable foreign regulatory authorities for review of their biologic and drug components.
+We intend to develop IMM-1-104 as a potential biologic/drug combination product, and we may also develop other current or future product candidates as biologic/drug combination products.
+Additional time may be required to obtain regulatory approval for any of our current or future product candidates if or when they are developed as potential combination products.
+Any of our product candidates that may be biologic/drug combination products will require coordination within the FDA and other comparable foreign regulatory authorities for review of their biologic and drug components.
 Although the FDA and other comparable foreign regulatory authorities have systems in place for the review and approval of combination products, we may experience delays in the development and commercialization of our product candidates that may be combination products due to regulatory timing constraints and uncertainties in the product development and approval process.